material-motion/material-motion/expressions/README.md

       })
     }

 Note the use of the self.chain method.
 This internal method creates a new immutable Modifier instance with a reference to the current instance and the provided anonymous function.
-This pattern allows the Language user to chain modifications of the same term together without actually executing them.
+This pattern allows the Language user to **chain** modifications of the same term together without actually executing them.
 Expressions can then be stored, reused, and combined.

     let fadeIn = Tween().fadeIn()
     elementA.addIntentions(fadeIn.intentions())
     elementB.addIntentions(fadeIn.withEasingCurve(easeOut).intentions())

-Immutability: modifiers are immutable.
+**Immutability**: modifiers are immutable.

-Order: Modifications must be applied to the term in the order in which they were specified.
+**Order**: Modifications must be applied to the term in the order in which they were specified.

-Prefix: Modifiers begin with a lower-case preposition (e.g. with/to/after).
+**Prefix**: Modifiers begin with a lower-case preposition (e.g. with/to/after).